pranoppal/PhotoEditor_RN/README.md

 This app helps in adding frame to your image.
 **Steps**:
-1.Pick your photo from local gallery.
+1.Pick your photo from local gallery. <br/>
-2.Edit it based on your requirements.
+2.Edit it based on your requirements.<br/>
-3.Upload the image to backend
+3.Upload the image to backend <br/>
-4.Retreive your output image in backend\images folder.
+4.Retreive your output image in backend\images folder.<br/>

 Steps to run the frontend mobile app:
 ```